 The creation of effective recreational opportunities for transit-oriented areas requires attention to building form and open space, joining new and existing facilities and integrating private and public realms.
 Recreation facilities that are accessible and open to the public are eligible for a bonus incentive.
+For example, a development that provides a publicly accessible trail connection f through the project site to connect a public street to a public park or other public facility is eligible for bonus supply points.

 Certain public facilities identified by the master plan, sector plan or PROS Plan, or those that meet the needs of a particular age group or geographic area, accrue incentive supply valuations as a bonus percentage.
-Recreation facilities that are accessible and open to the public are also eligible for a bonus incentive.
 See Section 7.2 on page 29.